-- feel faint, dizzy, confused or have other unusual symptoms.
+- feel faint, very dizzy, confused, or have other unusual symptoms.

 It is important that you tell your family and the people closest to you of this increased sensitivity to opioids and the risk of overdose.

-Is there a risk of severe reactions at the injection site with VIVITROL?
+Is there a risk of severe reactions at the injection site with VIVITROL?4

 Yes.
 One serious side effect of VIVITROL is severe reactions at the site of the injection, including tissue death.
 Some injection site reactions have required surgery.
 VIVITROL must be injected by a healthcare provider.
 Call your healthcare provider right away if you notice any of the following at your injection site: